 The Department regulates LPG at the refinery gate through the Maximum Refinery Gate Price (MRGP) and also at retail level through the Maximum Retail Price (MRP).
 The Department has since changed the pricing framework to reflect the actual cost of imported LPG using the Saudi Contract Price.
 The main problem with the old pricing methodology was that, it used Petrol 93 as a proxy for the calculation of MRGP of LPG.
 Due to the fluctuation of monthly crude oil prices from which LPG is derived, sometimes importers of LPG were not fully recovering their importation costs.
-The Department intends regulating the prices of LPG along the entire value chain.
+Since the wholesale price of LPG is not regulated, the Department intends regulating the prices of LPG along the entire value chain.